stefanwinkel/katacoda-scenarios/docker_defense_401/step5.md

 3 Sign the public key with our CA.

-When asked for a password type: UNSECURE_PASS_123
+When asked for a passphrase, enter: : INSECURE_PASS_123

 ```
 # IP address needs to be specified when creating the cert